PheFreire/DuckDI/README.md

 ## 💥 Error Handling

 ### `MissingInjectionPayloadError`

-Raised when no injection payload file is found at the given path.
+Raised when the injection file is not found or not configured via `INJECTIONS_PATH`.

 ### `InvalidAdapterImplementationError`

-Raised when the registered adapter does not properly implement the expected interface.
+Raised when the registered adapter does not implement the required interface.

+### `InterfaceAlreadyRegisteredError`
+Raised when an interface is registered twice with the same name or label.

+### `AdapterAlreadyRegisteredError`
+Raised when an adapter is registered more than once under the same label.

 ---